 If you have an emergency situation arise before or during your cruise, such as an illness, a death in the family, or a natural disaster, many travel insurance policies will reimburse you for the cost of your vacation.

 Be sure to read the fine print before you purchase a policy to make sure it covers everything you need, including travel health insurance, medical evacuation insurance, and trip cancellation insurance.

 The cruise line or your travel agency will likely push you to purchase their travel insurance.
 I’ve been able to get comparable coverage for less money when I purchase it independently.
 I use World Nomads, and I’ve found their rates to be very affordable.
 Click to get a free quote.

 Looking to save money on flights to get to the cruise port?
 Not everyone (myself included) is lucky enough to live close to a year-round cruise port.
 Check out some amazing travel hacking tips that will save you tons of money on airfare, hotels, and can even earn you money towards your next cruise vacation.

 Have you used any of these tips to save money on a cruise?
 Or do you have any other money-saving tips for cruising?
-Let us know in the comments below!
+Let me know in the comments below!